First time Nurse Aide Certification in South Carolina

 Certification Transfer through Reciprocity

-Nursing assistants that have successfully undergone a 100-hour training program approved by the state and are also currently listed as active and in good standing outside the state of South Carolina are eligible for certification transfer via reciprocity.
+Nursing assistants that have successfully undergone a 100-hour instructional program approved by the state and are also currently listed as active and in good standing outside the state of South Carolina are eligible for certification transfer via reciprocity.
 The procedure only requires the applicant to fill out an application form along with submitting either a diploma/certificate or letter on program/state letterhead that mentions the number of both classroom and clinical hours.

 If you have additional questions, you may contact the South Carolina Nurse Aide Registry at: